-Tom Pagano is a HEPEX guest columnist for 2014.
-This is Tom’s 1st column.
+Contributed by Tom Pagano, a HEPEX guest columnist for 2014

 My interest in forecasts began in 1997 at the University of Arizona.
 I was studying how well weather models reproduced the effects of El Niño in the southwest US when a nearly unprecedented El Niño developed and captured everyone’s attention.
 It brought immediacy and focus to our work – people wanted to know about the possibility of floods; water was being released from dams, channels being cleared of debris, sandbags being laid.
 I was intrigued by the idea that nature would be giving scientists a closed-book exam; forecasts were hypotheses being tested.